esblair8/starter-commons-example/README.md

 Java 1.8

-Scala IntelliJ plugin enabled - SDK 2.10.7.
+Scala IntelliJ plugin enabled - SDK 2.11

 Maven

-We may want to update all versions to latest compatible versions at some stage, but this should be enough to get started with Spark 1.6
+Spark 2 installed

 ### Testing

-For unit testing, the project uses Junit, [ScalaTest](http://www.scalatest.org/) and [Spark Testing Base](https://github.com/holdenk/spark-testing-base/wiki)
+For unit testing, the project uses Junit, [ScalaTest](http://www.scalatest.org/) and [DataFrameComparer](https://github.com/MrPowers/spark-fast-tests)

 In practice we will also want to create generic reader and writer classes, test these once and integrate into projects as needed.

 ##### An example command for running this application on the edge node using Yarn